fbpx

 The roads are paved and well-maintained, so it shouldn’t be too difficult.
 Just be cautious if there has been a recent freeze or snowfall.
 Additionally, some of the restaurants mentioned in our article are only open seasonally, so be sure to check their hours before your visit.

-If you have more questions, we did a deep dive for our article on the best time to visit Iceland and included all sorts of info on the seasonal changes, weather, and what you can expect in each season.
+If you have more questions, we did a deep dive for our article on the best time to visit Iceland and include all sorts of info on the seasonal changes, weather, and what you can expect in each season.

 Golden Circle FAQs